Photo by Raqqa Media Center/AP

-At least three children and eight members of a single family were killed in the stike on al-Andalus bakery, which also killed nine members of the Islamist State extremist group, according to the Syrian Observatory for Human Rights (SOHR).
+At least 25 people are dead after Syrian forces launched a series of air attacks on an Islamic State-run bakery and other militant targets in the northeastern city of Raqqa on Saturday.At least three children and eight members of a single family were killed in the stike on al-Andalus bakery, which also killed nine members of the Islamist State extremist group, according to the Syrian Observatory for Human Rights (SOHR).